EmoryMLIP/emory-reu-ret-website/content/projects/2021-cardio/index.md

 ### FEniCS and MATLAB:
 The FEniCS Project is a research and software project aimed at creating mathematical methods and software for automated computational mathematical modeling.
-As the implicit function, the numerical solution of a PDE that is defined on the image that is being segmented, is involved in our project, FEniCS means creating easy, intuitive, efficient, and flexible software for solving PDEs using finite element methods.
-For MATLAB, Image Processing Toolbox provides a comprehensive set of reference-standard algorithms and workflow apps for image segmentation.
-Particularly, Volume Segmentor is applied to segment 3-D grayscale or RGB volumetric images.
-By means of automated, semi-automated, and manual techniques, Volume Segmentor is applied to create and refine a binary or semantic segmentation mask for a 3-D grayscale or an RGB image.
+As the implicit function, the numerical solution of a PDE, is involved in our project, we tried to use FEniCS in Python for solving PDEs using finite element methods.
+For MATLAB, our group used Image Segmenter App under Image Processing Toolbox and applied Thresholding, Active Contours, Graph Cut, Auto Cluster, etc. to segment 2-D images.
+For 3-D volumetric images, we used Volume Segmenter to create and refine binary or semantic segmentation masks to segment the images by means of automated, semi-automated, and manual techniques.
 <!--Image-->
 ![mainImage](img/Figure2.png "Figure2")

 ### Convolutional Neural Networks (CNNs):
 Convolutional Neural Networks are a deep learning algorithm for image classification.
 The CNN's convolutional layer parameters comprise of filters, where the values of the filters are learned during the training phase.
 The layers are for feature learning and classification, specifically for classifying the pixels in an image with respect to a background or vessel.
 We used the image processing software, PyTorch.
-The deep learning (DL) based method involves using training data to train the algorithm in PyTorch.
-This segmentation method is data-driven, meaning that the technique is established on the training of the neural network on databases of images.
+The deep learning (DL) based method involves using training data from a database of images to train the algorithm in PyTorch.
 <!--Image-->
 ![mainImage](img/Figure7.png "Figure7")